paritytech/polkadot/zombienet_tests/README.md

 ## Running tests locally

-To run any test locally use the native provider (`zombienet test -p native ...`) and prepare a directory containing all required polkadot/cumulus binaries.
+To run any test locally use the native provider (`zombienet test -p native ...`) you need first build the binaries.
 They are:

 * adder-collator -> polkadot/target/testnet/adder-collator
 * malus -> polkadot/target/testnet/malus